Dan Deacon

 Daniel Deacon (born August 28, 1981) is an American composer and electronic musician based in Baltimore, Maryland.

 Deacon is renowned for his live shows, where large-scale audience participation and interaction is often a major element of the performance.
 Since 2003, he has released five solo albums, including 2015's Gliss Riffer, released by Domino Records.
-His work as a film composer includes scoring the 2021 documentaries All Light, Everywhere and Ascension, both released as soundtrack albums by Milan Records, as well as Francis Ford Coppola's Twixt (with Osvaldo Golijov).
+His work as a film composer includes scoring the 2021 documentaries All Light, Everywhere and Ascension, both released as soundtrack albums by Milan Records, as well as Francis Ford Coppola's Twixt (with Osvaldo Golijov), Hustle, Venom: The Last Dance, and the HBO series Task.
 His fifth solo studio album, titled Mystic Familiar, was released January 31, 2020 on Domino.

 Life and education

 Daniel Deacon was born and raised in West Babylon, New York on Long Island.
 He graduated from Babylon High School in 1999 where he was a member of the local ska band Channel 59 alongside Tim Daniels of The Complete Guide to Everything.
 He later attended the Conservatory of Music at State University of New York at Purchase in Purchase, New York where, in addition to performing his solo material, he played in many bands, including tuba for Langhorne Slim and guitar in the improvisational grindcore band, Rated R, and had a small mixed chamber ensemble.
 He completed his graduate studies in electro-acoustic and computer music composition.
 He studied under composer and conductor Joel Thome and Dary John Mizelle.

-In 2004 he moved to Baltimore, Maryland and moved into the Copycat Building and, along with friends from SUNY Purchase, formed Wham City, an arts and music collective.
+In 2004 he moved to Baltimore, Maryland and moved into the Copycat Building and, along with friends from SUNY Purchase, formed Wham City, an art collective.

 Career

 Early student work

-His first two releases as a solo artist, Meetle Mice and Silly Hat vs Egale Hat were released on CD-R on Standard Oil Records in 2003 while he was a student at SUNY Purchase.
+His first two releases as a solo musician, Meetle Mice and Silly Hat vs Egale Hat were released on CD-R on Standard Oil Records in 2003 while he was a student at SUNY Purchase.
 The albums are collections of both computer music and live recordings of ensemble pieces, and are markedly different from the electronic-pop body of work that began with his first popular record, 2007's Spiderman of the Rings, in that most of the pieces are instrumentals and sound collages, and they contain almost no tracks where Deacon sings or uses vocal manipulation.

 He followed those two albums with a set of records made up of sine wave compositions, Green Cobra Is Awesome Vs The Sun and Goose on the Loose.
 His next two releases were the EPs Twacky Cats on Comfort Stand Recordings and Acorn Master on Psych-o-path Records.